Defining Measures

 Important:

 For Field name in fact table, be sure not to use an SQL reserved word.
-For a list of the SQL reserved words, see Reserved Words in the InterSystems SQL Reference.
+For a list of the SQL reserved words, see Reserved Words.
 The name must start with either a letter or a percent sign (%).
 If the first character is %, the second character must be Z or z.
 For more details on restrictions, see Class Members.
 Also, do not use fact or listing, in any combination of lowercase and uppercase characters.

 Specifying Additional Filtering for Listings